codegrits/CodeGRITS/Document.md

   timestamp during the development process.
 The **file archive** is triggered under two specific conditions: (1) When a file is opened or closed, or its selection changes; (2) When the content of the code in the main editor changes.
 The **console archive** is triggered when the console output changes (e.g., run class).
+- The archived data is stored in the `archives` directory, with the name `[ARCHIVE_TIMESTAMP].archive`, where `[ARCHIVE_TIMESTAMP]` is the timestamp when the archive is triggered.
+Relevant information is stored in the `<archive>` element, including the timestamp, the path of the file, and the remark.
+- Thus, if you want to know the state of the code file at a specific timestamp, you can find the archive file with the largest timestamp that is smaller than the target timestamp.

 ---